Chinese navy makes rare foray into West Africa with Nigeria visit

-A naval fleet of China's People's Liberation Army (PLA) led by the destroyer Nanning arrived in Nigeria on Sunday, in a rare visit by the Chinese military to Africa's Atlantic coast, where Beijing has long made efforts to grow its influence.
+A naval fleet of China's People's Liberation Army (PLA) led by the destroyer Nanning arrived in Nigeria on Sunday for a rare visit by the Chinese military to Africa's Atlantic coast, where Beijing has long made efforts to grow its influence.

 Oil-rich West Africa is an important global exporter of crude.
 The region, mostly Angola and Nigeria, is among China's top oil suppliers.
 Major Chinese oil explorer CNOOC Ltd also engages in deep-sea production off the coast of Nigeria.